tpetaja1/cnn-ecg-paf/README.md

 # Convolutional Neural Network to Learn ECG Features for Screening PAF #

-Implemented with Python3 and Theano
+Implemented with Python3 and Theano1.0.1

 Data available from: https://physionet.org/physiobank/database/afpdb/